Radio Data System: Baseband coding (Data-link layer)

 At the data link layer, 26 consecutive bits form a "block", consisting of 16 data bits followed by 10 error correction bits.
 Four blocks make a 104-bit "group".
 The error correction bits also encode the "offset", or block number within a 4-block group.

 The error correction is done using a 10-bit cyclic redundancy check, with polynomial x^{10}+x^{8}+x^{7}+x^{5}+x^{4}+x^{3}+1.
 (Neither a preset nor post-invert is used, as they are not necessary with a fixed-size data field.)
 The CRC is also summed with one of five "offset" words which identify the block: A, B, C, C′, or D. Four consecutive blocks (ABCD or ABC′D) make up a "group" of 104 bits (64 data bits + 40 check bits).
 There are slightly over 11.4 groups transmitted per second.

 There is no gap between blocks.
 The receiver synchronizes to groups and blocks by checking CRCs on each 26 bits until synchronization is achieved.
 Once synchronized (the offset word is predictable), the code is capable of correcting up to 5-bit burst errors.

 This basic modulation and block structure was originally developed for the MBS (radio paging) "mobile search" protocol, with the difference that MBS (or the North American equivalent MMBS "modified MBS") does not use an offset word.
 To allow the two systems to interoperate (and to allow FM radio stations to transmit RBDS data while maintaining their pager contracts), the RBDS standard defines a sixth all-zero offset word E. Groups of four E blocks may be mixed with RBDS groups, and ignored by RBDS receivers.
 (Likewise, the RBS offset words are chosen to appear as uncorrectable errors to MBS receivers.)

 Data within each block (and group) is transmitted most significant bit first, and thus are numbered from bit 15 (transmitted first) to bit 0 (transmitted last).

-The most frequently information transmitted is a 16-bit "program identification" code, identifying the transmitting radio station.
+The most frequently transmitted information is a 16-bit "program identification" code, identifying the transmitting radio station.
 Blocks A and C′ always include the PI code; offset C is used when the third block contains something else.